-Boeing eyes sale of Seattle-area Commercial Airplanes HQ complex, considers mobile work by everyone up to the CEO
+Boeing eyes sale of Commercial Airplanes headquarters, considers mobile CEO and many employees working remotely

 “Boeing has been deeply impacted by this pandemic,” said the executive, who asked not to be named but spoke officially for Boeing.
 Management wants to “position this company to be sharper, leaner, more competitive long-term.”

-“We want to be ready when we come out of this the other end,” he said.
+“We want to be ready when we come out of this,” he said.

 In the memo to managers, Boeing tried to counter any notion that a leadership with no fixed abode might put South Carolina on equal footing with Washington state.